How to Install FFmpeg on Fedora Linux

 FLACEncode and decodeEncode and decodeLossless audio archival

-Start with the simplest conversion method.
-Convert an MKV file to MP4 while preserving quality:
+Convert an MKV file to MP4 while preserving quality by stream copying (no re-encoding):

 ffmpeg -i input.mkv -c:v copy -c:a copy output.mp4

-The -c:v copy and -c:a copy flags copy the existing video and audio streams without re-encoding, making this operation fast and lossless.
-However, stream copying only works when the codec is already compatible with the target container.
+The -c:v copy and -c:a copy flags copy the existing video and audio streams without re-encoding, making the operation fast and lossless.
+Stream copying only works when the codec is already compatible with the target container.

 When stream copying is not possible, re-encode the video.
-Convert AVI to MP4 with H.264 encoding for better compression:
+Convert AVI to MP4 with H.264 encoding:

 ffmpeg -i input.avi -c:v libx264 -preset medium -crf 23 -c:a aac -b:a 128k output.mp4